nualartlee/docker-nginx-certbot/README.md

 # Changelog

 ### 0.9
-- Forked form Staticfloat to modify for my needs; Thanks Staticfloat!
+- Forked form Staticfloat to modify for my needs (Thanks!)
-- Change nginx startup to kill lingering processes and to specify pid file location for reloads.
+- Modified entrypoint.sh to kill any lingering nginx processes.
 - Certbot will only request certificates for config files in the *.certbot.conf format.
 - Certbot will only request certificates for domains pointing to the running machine's IP